Miro vs Mural: Which Digital Whiteboard Has the Better Pricing Strategy for Your Team?

 How Digital Whiteboard Pricing Models Have Evolved

 Digital whiteboard platforms have shifted from simple pricing structures to more complex, feature-segmented models as they've matured.
-This evolution reflects both the growing sophistication of these tools and changing customer expectations.
+This evolution reflects both the growing sophistication of these tools and changing customer expectations in team-based monetization strategies.

 According to Productboard's 2023 SaaS Pricing Report, 72% of companies that offer tiered pricing for collaboration tools saw increased customer retention compared to flat-rate models.
 Both Miro and Mural have embraced this tiered approach, but with notable differences in their execution.